-Association and assembly rights are partially limited, but generally there are no outright prohibitions of independent political or civic groups.
+Association and assembly rights are partially limited, but generally there are no outrig ht prohibitions of independent political or civic groups.
 Association and assembly rights are severely limited.
-Oppositional political groups with any relevance are prohibited or systematically disabled.
-Independent civic groups can operate and assemble if they support the regime or are not outspokenly critical of it.
+Oppositional political groups syst tematically disabled.
+Independent civic groups can operate and assemble if they support the regime spokenly critical of it.